 More than a million children are in danger

-Right now, children in Nigeria and neighboring countries are facing the constant threat of violence, exploitation and abuse.
+Right now, children in Nigeria and neighbouring countries are facing the constant threat of violence, abuse and famine.

 Conflict in Nigeria is having a devastating impact on children